+- if ((a=b)!=0);

-- 188 enumerated type mixed with another type - 189 error while writing <entity> file - 190 invalid intermediate language file - 191 type qualifier is meaningless on cast type
+- 188: enumerated type mixed with another type

+- 189: error while writing <entity> file

+- 190: invalid intermediate language file

+- 191: type qualifier is meaningless on cast type

-The C specification states that a cast does not yield an Ivalue, so a cast to a qualified type has the same effect as a cast to the unqualified version of the type.
-This warning is just to inform the user that the type qualifier has no effect, although the code is still legal.
+The C specification states that a cast does not yield an lvalue, so a cast to a qualified type has the same effect as a cast to the unqualified version of the type.
+This warning is to inform you that the type qualifier has no effect, although the code is still legal.
 The warning is suppressible with --diag_suppress 191.

-'''
+val2 = (const float)val1;

-"val2 = (const float)val1;" is equivalent to "val2 = (float)val1;"
+is equivalent to:

-'''
+val2 = (float)val1;

-192 unrecognized character escape sequence
+192: unrecognized character escape sequence